Class Panel

 RemovedFromUi()

 Called when this element is removed from a UiSystem and RootElement.
-This method is called in RemoveChild(Element) and Remove(string).
+This method is called in RemoveChild(Element) for a parent whose System is set, as well as Remove(string).

 protected override void RemovedFromUi()